guardian/dotcom-rendering/dotcom-rendering/docs/development/storybook.md

 # Storybook

-We use Storybook to visualise our components in an isolated environment, where we can tweak the conditions to our hearts content.
+We use Storybook to visualise our components in an isolated environment, where we can tweak the conditions as we want.
 We use Chromatic for visual regression testing of Storybook components.

-Here is a non-exhaustive list of some useful tips for our Storybook implementation:

 ## Rendering context